labd/terraform-provider-commercetools/README.md

 # Status

 This is the Terraform provider for commercetools.
 It allows you to configure your [commercetools](https://commercetools.com/) project with infrastructure-as-code principles.
-The project is still in early development and it doesn't support the complete commercetools.
-API yet but it can be considered 'production' ready for the resource it does support.
+The project is in development and it might not support the complete commercetools API yet, but it can be considered 'production' ready for the resource it does support.

 # Commercial support
 Need support implementing this terraform module in your organization?
 We are able to offer support.
 Please contact us at opensource@labdigital.nl